The L.G.CO. mark on antique glass bottles and jars.

 Jeffrey Giarde, in his comprehensive reference book on milk bottles, stated that this mark was likely that of Liberty Glass Company, Sapulpa, Oklahoma, but I believe this to be incorrect.

 Another factory that has been confirmed to be the source of some, if not many, milk bottles marked “L.G.CO.” was….

 4)Lockport Glass Company, Lockport, New York (1900-1919).
 An extant catalog proves this to be true.
 The initials are often accompanied by a single digit number, such as a “1”.

 William Brantley, in A Collector’s Guide to Ball Jars (1975), stated that Loogootee Fruit Jar Company, Loogootee, Indiana (1901-1904) produced wax sealers with the “L.G.CO.” basemark, but I haven’t been able to find any evidence to back that up.
 In any case, the initials do not correspond exactly to their official company name.
 My own opinion is that all L.G.CO.-marked wax sealer jars are products of Lindell.
 Other wax sealers with a nearly identical profile (a slightly more angular shoulder and a taller neck area) are found which are marked “LINDELL GLASS CO.” on the base.

 Note: I’m aware of absolutely no evidence that the Louisville Glass Works ever used this mark, as Julian Toulouse wrote in Bottle Makers and Their Marks (1971).

-Please click here to return to the Glass Bottle Marks, page two.
-Several other similar marks are listed there, including “L G W”, L-52 and L-G.
+Please click here to return to the Glass Bottle Marks pages, page 3.
+Several other similar or related marks are listed there, including “L G W”, L-52 and L-G.